theblueskies/publine/README.md

 3. `terraform apply`

 Note: A deploy of a lambda requires both the major steps listed above - building the lambda and then redoing `terraform apply`

+### Branch descriptions

+These branches are in increasing order of development.
+After the first branch, the others are pretty incremental in change

+- 1.0: Basic infrastructure setup and lambda deploy
+- 1.1: Update lambda function structure
+- 1.2: Attribute mapping from DynamoDB streamed event into Lambda